findkit/findkit/packages/docs/docs/crawler/indexing.md

 ### CSS Selector in findkit.toml

-You can pass CSS-selector in findkit.toml.
+You can pass CSS selector in findkit.toml.
 First elements content matching the selector is chosen as title.

 Example